 - 1. CDI/ECU module may be reprogrammed. - 2.
 Gauges-tachometers, speedometers and heat gauges may be added or removed.
 Openings must be closed. - 3.
 Spark plugs, spark plug wires and connector do not have to be OEM. - 4.
 An approved LED taillight must be illuminated whenever the snowmobile is on the racing surface, whether the engine is running or not.
 An eight square inch display is the minimum required size.
 If a taillight failure is experienced the race director may allow the competitor to continue until the first caution period after the taillight failure occurred.
 At that point, the light must be repaired, or the competitor will not be allowed to continue the event.
 (Update) In all classes RED LED Taillights must be illuminated whenever the snowmobile is on the racing surface, whether the engine is running or not.
 Taillight must be a minimum of 8 sq in. of continuous illuminated LED surface, or a production LED taillight.
-In addition, the sled must have an illuminated LED strip running across the left side of the tunnel, from the rear corner of the tunnel towards the front of the sled a minimum of 8" (inches) in length. [on left side, near top of tunnel, RED in color] This is highly recommended for the 2025 season, and may be mandatory in the 2026 season.
-Tail-light failure during the race is not subject to disqualification. - (For stock competition, a current OEM production stock qualified snowmobile tail is required.
-Light must remain illuminated always when sled is in the field of competition, whether the engine is running or not.
-8-inch continuous Red LED side marker must be added by 2026 season.
-See above #1.) - 6.
-Tail-light failure during the race is not subject to disqualification. - 7.
+In addition, for the 2026 season, the sled must have an illuminated LED strip running across the left side of the tunnel, from the rear corner of the tunnel towards the front of the sled a minimum of 8" (inches) in length. [on left side, near top of tunnel, RED in color] - 5.
+For stock competition, a current OEM production stock qualified snowmobile tail is required.
+Light must remain illuminated always when sled is in the field of competition, whether the engine is running or not. - 6.
+Tail-light / side marker/ helmet light failure during the race is not subject to disqualification.
+However, it must be repaired during the first immediately following pitstop or the sled will not be allowed to rejoin the field. - 7.
 Data acquisition and data acquisition systems allowed.
 See specific classes for restrictions to data acquisition. - 8.
 Headlight may be removed.
 If left intact headlight must be unplugged.
 The lens must either be removed or fully taped.
 If headlight is removed the opening must filled with a solid material. - 9.
 Wiring may be removed.